Flat organization: Self-managing teams

 A "strong form" of flat organization is an organization with no middle management at all.
-Very small businesses may lack middle managers because there are too few staff to justify hiring middle managers; in this type of organization, the business owner or the CEO may perform some of the functions performed by middle managers in larger organizations.
+Many small businesses may lack middle managers because there are too few staff to justify hiring middle managers; in this type of organization, the business owner or the CEO may perform some of the functions performed by middle managers in larger organizations.

 However, some organizations do not take on middle managers even as they become larger, remaining extremely flat.

 An organization with self-managing teams who organize their own work without the need for a middle manager or supervisor above the team may meet or closely approximate this model.
 While a manager in self-managing teams determines the overall purpose or goal of the team, the team is at liberty to manage the methods by which to achieve that goal.
 This can cause conflict with people whose career path expectations include a promotion, which may not be available within the organization due to its flat structure.
 However, alternative "horizontal" career paths may be available, such as developing greater expertise in a role or mastery of a craft, and/or receiving pay raises for loyalty.

 An absence of middle managers does not preclude the adoption and retention of mandatory work procedures, including quality assurance procedures.
 However, due to the fact that significant responsibilities are given to the team members themselves, if a team collectively arrives at the view that the procedures it is following are outdated, or could be improved, it may be able to change them.
 Such changes may, in some cases, require the approval of executive management and/or customers (consider, for example, a digital agency producing bespoke websites for corporate clients).
 If executive management is not involved in the decision, or merely rubber-stamps it, this might be an example of consensus decision-making or workplace democracy at the level of a team - or group of teams, if multiple teams are involved in the decision.